Glasgow, MT Demographics

 A map of Glasgow's Population by Race

-Of the 497 places in Montana, Glasgow is the 35th most populous.
+Glasgow is ranked the 35th most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Glasgow was ranked the 35th most populous place in the 2020 Census.

 Glasgow's White Population